LiMinggang/madedit-mod/README.txt

+10.New: Add brief help documents(Basic introduction, Key mapping and help for Regex) 11.New: Switch between Right-to-left and Left-to-right language 12.New: Toggle back from Replace Dialog to Find Dialog 13.New: Add VS 2015 support
+14.New: RTL support
-10.New: Add brief help documents(Basic introduction, Key mapping and help for Regex) 11.New: Switch between Right-to-left and Left-to-right language 12.New: Toggle back from Replace Dialog to Find Dialog 13.Fix: Match brace pair has bug if it was in comment or string(From MadEdit) 14.Fix: Select contents between a brace pair has bug 15.Fix: Size of the dictionary selection and path is too small under Ubuntu 16.Fix: Remove some of the code for compatible with wxWidgets 2.8.x 17.Fix: Missing menu items for Copy file path/name/directory after refactor 18.Fix: Fix Mouse event(LDown LDClick) handle issue(Since the beginning of MadEdit) 19.Fix: Don't need "(R)" on windows title to mark read only file 20.Fix: Assertion failure of search/replace results display(string conversion) 21.Fix: Spellchecker would insert instead of replace the word if the caret is at the end of a word(Issue #61) 22.Fix: Horizontal scroll paint issue
+15.Fix: Match brace pair has bug if it was in comment or string(From MadEdit) 16.Fix: Select contents between a brace pair has bug 17.Fix: Size of the dictionary selection and path is too small under Ubuntu 18.Fix: Remove some of the code for compatible with wxWidgets 2.8.x 19.Fix: Missing menu items for Copy file path/name/directory after refactor 20.Fix: Fix Mouse event(LDown LDClick) handle issue(Since the beginning of MadEdit) 21.Fix: Don't need "(R)" on windows title to mark read only file 22.Fix: Assertion failure of search/replace results display(string conversion) 23.Fix: Spellchecker would insert instead of replace the word if the caret is at the end of a word(Issue #61) 24.Fix: Horizontal scroll paint issue
-23.Fix: Right click menu string
+25.Fix: Right click menu string
-24.Fix: OnPaint issue in RTL
+26.Fix: OnPaint issue in RTL
-25.Fix: The last char was not displayed while scrolling to the right most 26.Fix: Line number would be reversed in printing while enable RTL 27.Other minor improvements
+27.Fix: The last char was not displayed while scrolling to the right most 28.Fix: Line number would be reversed in printing while enable RTL 29.Fix: Fix Astyle config could not be saved
+30.Fix: Add Readonly check in MadPython before actually run 31.Fix: Assertion failure at MadLines.cpp:2829 32.Other minor improvements

 Mod v0.3.7
 1.New: Column Align Right(Selected text would be aligned according to right)